Types of lawn fertilization

 2. 2

-Spread the fertilizer evenly across your lawn using a spreader, following the product instructions for the right amount.
+Spread the fertilizer evenly across the lawn using a broadcast spreader.
+Water the lawn thoroughly after application.

 Frequently Asked Questions